RTX Corporation

 Bull Case

-• Pratt & Whitney segment revenue grew 17.3% in 2025, driven by commercial aviation recovery and defense demand.
+• The company’s Pratt & Whitney segment showed strong 25% year-over-year sales growth in Q4 2025, driven by commercial and military engines.

 Bear Case